The Vanishing (1988 film): Casting

-A casting agent suggested Sluizer see Johanna ter Steege, who was in a student play, for the role of Saskia Wagter.
+Writer Christina Brennan characterized Sluizer's casting process for The Vanishing as "spontaneous."
+A casting agent suggested Sluizer see Johanna ter Steege, who was performing in a student play in Amsterdam, for the role of Saskia Wagter.
 When Sluizer saw that Steege's hair was a similar color to his daughter's, he decided she would be right for the character.

 For the role of Rex, there was a choice between two actors: a Dutch actor and Belgian actor Gene Bervoets.
 Sluizer chose Bervoets because his French was stronger, but later felt unsure he had chosen the right actor, which led him to have a slightly uncomfortable relationship with Bervoets on set.

 Jean-Louis Trintignant was Sluizer's initial choice for the role of Raymond Lemorne, but he was unavailable.
 After thinking about other French actors who could play the part, Sluizer thought of Bernard-Pierre Donnadieu, who had a small role in his film Twice a Woman (1979).
-Sluizer discovered Donnadieu had worked in television and had leading roles in films since appearing in Twice a Woman and got him signed to play Raymond.
+Sluizer discovered Donnadieu had worked in television and had leading roles in films since appearing in Twice a Woman and got him signed to play Raymond after one meeting.

+Filming

+The Vanishing was filmed largely in Nîmes, France and the Netherlands on a budget of US$165,000.
+Bervoets commented in a retrospective interview that co-star Donnadieu acted like "a dictator on set", resulting in tensions between the central cast and director Sluizer.
+Ter Steege commented in a 2014 interview that she also clashed with Donnadieu, whom she felt demeaned her, stating that he worried about her capability as an actress: "I found out later on that he was very afraid that I was not good enough to be opposite of him...
+On the third or fourth day, the situation became unbearable."
+According to ter Steege, Donnadieu made repeated jokes about her and refused to speak to her in English, despite her only having a cursory knowledge of French.
+When ter Steege threatened to drop out of the production, Sluizer confronted Donnadieu, after which tensions calmed.